-In most cases, the cause of blepharitis isn ’t known.
-But experts do know that it can be more common if you have a skin condition such as seborrhoeic dermatitis, rosacea or acne.
+In most cases, the cause of blepharitis is not known.
+But experts do know that it can be more common if you have a skin condition such as seborrhoeic dermatitis or rosacea (ii).
 Dry eye syndrome(keratoconjuncitivitis sicca) is also linked with blepharitis, and if you have both conditions your eyes may feel dry, gritty and sore.

-And while it may often look unpleasant, blepharitis isn ’t contagious.
+And while it may often look unpleasant, blepharitis is not contagious.
 In fact, it can often be managed by practising good eye hygiene.
-But if you can ’t control the symptoms of blepharitis yourself, it ’s a good idea to see your GP for a proper examination.
+But if you cannot control the symptoms of blepharitis yourself, it is a good idea to see your GP for a proper examination.
 If your symptoms are severe, your GP may refer you to an eye specialist (ophthalmologist).

 How to clean your eyelids

-If you have or have had blepharitis, it ’s important to make sure your eyelids are clean even when you don ’t have any symptoms to help prevent another flare-up.
+If you have or have had blepharitis, it is important to make sure your eyelids are clean even when you do not have any symptoms to help prevent another flare-up.
 Keeping your eyelids clean every day can help to unblock any meibomian glands that have become clogged up as well as remove any general debris.
-If you ’re a contact lens wearer, make sure you remove them before you start the following process:
+If you are a contact lens wearer, make sure you remove them before you start the following process:

-- Apply warmth to your eyelids to help soften any crusty deposits and to make any excess oil made by the meibomiam glands easier to remove.
-There are two ways you can do this: either use a warm compress using a cloth or flannel that has been soaked in warm not hot water and wrung out, or use a reusable heat bag designed for use on the eyes that you warm up in the microwave (these are available from some opticians).
+Apply warmth to your eyelids to help soften any crusty deposits and to make any excess oil made by the meibomian glands easier to remove.
+There are two ways you can do this: either use a warm compress using a cloth or flannel that has been soaked in warm (not hot) water and wrung out, or use a reusable heat bag designed for use on the eyes that you warm up in the microwave (these are available from some opticians).
 Place the compress or heat bag over your eyes and relax for up to 10 minutes.
 Some people find the reusable heat bags more effective, as they stay warm for longer.

-- Now clean the edge of your eyelids to remove any crusty deposits and excess oil.
-Boil some water and let it cool until it ’s warm, then add a drop or two of baby shampoo.
-Then dip a cloth or cotton wool bud in the water, squeeze out the excess liquid, and gently wipe along your eyelids, paying attention to the edges. (ordered list)
+Now clean the edge of your eyelids to remove any crusty deposits and excess oil.
+Boil some water and let it cool until it is warm, then add a drop or two of baby shampoo.
+Then dip a cloth or cotton wool bud in the water, squeeze out the excess liquid, and gently wipe along your eyelids, paying attention to the edges.

 Treatments for blepharitis

-If your symptoms don ’t improve with practising daily eye hygiene or if you have an infection in one or both eyelids you may need prescription medication from your GP.
+If your symptoms do not improve with practising daily eye hygiene or if you have an infection in one or both eyelids you may need prescription medication from your GP.
 The main treatment comes in the form of antibiotics, either in cream, ointment, drop or tablet form.